gialev/gialev.github.io/content/_index.md

   - block: hero
     content:
       title: |
-        Electronic Structure Theory and Molecular
+        Electronic Excitations and Molecular Dynamics
-        Dynamics Group at the University of Iceland
+        Group at the University of Iceland
       # image:
       #  filename: welcome.jpg
       text: |